Denied By A Bank For Your Mortgage And Options For Borrowers

-The great benefits with banks is that they are exempt from licensing requirements because of their FDIC status so they can originate and fund loans in all 50 states.
+The great benefits with banks are that they are exempt from licensing requirements because of their FDIC status so they can originate and fund loans in all 50 states.

 Banks Versus Mortgage Companies

-In general, banks have higher mortgage rates than mortgage bankers or mortgage brokers.
+In general, banks have higher mortgage rates than mortgage bankers or brokers.

-- The reason that most banks have higher interest rates on mortgage loans is because they have higher overhead.
+- The reason that most banks have higher interest rates on mortgage loans is that they have higher overhead.

-- Any FDIC insured banker does not need to be a licensed mortgage loan originator and are exempt from NMLS Licensing Requirements.
+- Any FDIC insured banker does not need to be a licensed mortgage loan originator and is exempt from NMLS Licensing Requirements

 Mortgage Banker Versus Mortgage Broker